 VR has been an emerging tech in different sectors, but its unique role in the tourism industry is particularly significant.
 It offers travellers the ability to experience far away travel destinations from the comfort of their homes and can make a huge difference in whether the traveller will complete a booking.

 VR tours allow travellers to experience nearly everything, from virtual hotel tours and restaurants to national parks, landmarks, and destination-specific activities.
+This means you could be sitting at home in London while taking Airlie Beach tours to the Great Barrier Reef in Australia.
 The overall interactivity and immersion experience also gives various organizations in the travel industry a competitive advantage over competitors that aren’t implementing such technologies.

 An important form of technology that becomes an integral part of modern travel during the coronavirus pandemic is contactless payments.
 This allows travel agencies, airlines, hotels, restaurants, and other businesses to process payments quickly and contactless.
 Even in situations where a traveller doesn’t have access to cash or credit cards.
 This can increase client experience because it saves time.